(Disclosure: Some of the links below may be affiliate links)

 However, it did not last long.
 Indeed, after a few days of euphoria, the price started to go down very quickly.
 The main reason was that several brokers halted the purchase of new shares.
 Indeed, on January 28, 2021, several brokers such as Robinhood, Webull, and eToro prevented people from buying new shares.
 Since people could only sell shares, some investors decided to cash in, and new investors could not join.
 This made the price go down very quickly.

-We do not have many numbers on how much hedge funds lost during the short squeeze.
-But we still have information that one hedge fund, Melvin Capital lost 30% of its value compared to the beginning of the year.
+We do not know how much hedge funds lost during the short squeeze.
+But we still have information that one hedge fund, Melvin Capital, lost 30% of its value compared to the beginning of the year.
 This is an impressive loss.
-And they had to be bailed out for 2.75 billion dollars, by Citadel and Point72.
+And they had to be bailed out for 2.75 billion dollars by Citadel and Point72.
 I would not be surprised if other hedge funds lost a lot of money as well.

 It is important to note that there are ongoing investigations regarding market manipulations during this event by the WSB investors.
-Therefore, I am sure we will still hear of this story for a while.
+Therefore, we will still hear this story for a while.

 The second wave